rafifrizqullah111/RPA-Automate-Practices/Chapter-02-Email_Automation/04-Auto_Reply_or_Forward_Emails/ScenarioGuide.md

 ## ✅ Expected Output
 - The bot retrieves the 5 most recent unread emails.
-- If subject contains "Request", it replies automatically with a predefined template.
+- If subject contains `"Request"`, it replies automatically with a predefined template.
 - If not, the email is forwarded to a specified recipient.
 - Outlook session is closed at the end.